riffcc/platform/CONTRIBUTING.md

 # Contributing

 Contributions are **welcome**.
-Please note, however, that most contributions to The Platform will be better if submitted to Unit3D.
+Please note, however, that most contributions to The Platform should be submitted to [Unit3D CE](https://github.com/HDInnovations/UNIT3D-Community-Edition instead.
 Only submit changes that do not fit in Unit3D's core.

 We accept contributions via Pull Requests on [Github](https://github.com/riffcc/platform).